PiyushKBhattacharyya/2205484/README.md

 ## Features

 - **Dashboard Analytics**: Visualize platform metrics and key performance indicators
-- **Feed Views**: Browse latest posts with intelligent sorting options and "Load More" functionality
+- **Feed Views**: Browse latest posts with intelligent sorting options
 - **Trending Content**: Discover popular and fastest-growing content
 - **Top Users**: See the most active users on the platform
 - **User Details**: View detailed user profiles with their posts